img rotation faqs

 Although many of our rotation experiences allow for the IMG to participate in a project, please note some of our rotations are purely clinical experiences.
 If you are interested in taking part in a project, please be sure to let us know so that we can direct you to the proper rotation.

-We will also give you instruction on how to network in the community with the different residency programs in the area.
+7) You will have an opportunity to network.
+Our physician preceptors have been established within their communities for years and may be willing to advocate for you.
+Of course, this depends on the quality of your performance during the rotation and the nature of the relationship you develop with the preceptor.
+We will also give you instructions on how to network in the community with the different residency programs in the area.
 Such efforts can help you secure interviews.

-Considerable effort and care has been expended to provide you with an optimal experience.
+Considerable effort has been expended to provide you with an optimal experience.
 We know how important this is to your future.

 Please view our opportunities below.

 We are very transparent with all our charges and there are no hidden fees or surprise costs later.

 Cost for 4-week rotation (as of November 1, 2019).
 Liability insurance is included in this cost for all clients and for all rotations (excluding pathology and tele-rotations).
 There are no hidden or additional costs.
 Please note that discounts are offered for multiple rotation purchases ($ 200 discount for the second rotation, $ 300 discount for the third rotation, $ 400 discount for the fourth rotation and additional rotations):

 $ 2495 (includes liability insurance; please note that that these are not shadowing experiences - you will be actively involved in patient care [taking histories, presenting patients, etc.] under supervision)